 - Duolingo is committed to only the smaller languages that are about to go extinct, such as Navajo.

 One very obvious recommendation is video.
 My first go-to when I start learning a second language is usually Youtube.
 Unfortunately, there isn’t that much good content for Bosnian.
 How to Speak Bosnian is a good resource, although it’s been well over a year since they last added any content to their page.
 I think it’s important for a Youtube channel to keep providing new content because language learning styles are evolving so rapidly.

 There is a decent website called learnbosnian.club.
 They have a nice enough user interface with flashcard practice, taking you through the alphabet, practical vocabulary, basic grammar concepts, and more than a few phrases.

 What could be particularly useful is their collection of Bosnian media.
 More and more, I find that learners are best suited to learning a foreign language through video content.
 Unfortunately, they only have English subtitles in their videos.
 Although it is still beneficial to learn Bosnian with English subtitles, it is even more helpful to learn Bosnian with Bosnian subtitles.

 Far and away, the best option for learning Bosnian online is the Ling app.
 The advantage that it has over its competitors is the dynamism of the platform.
 When you visit a learn Bosnian Youtube channel or website, you get the sense that somebody has created it as a passion project and then grown bored of it and stopped adding new content.

 Ling has a dedicated team of engineers and customer support solving problems in real-time and answering customers if they have any issues.

-Although we're still in the process of developing our Bosnian blog, we currently have a Serbian blog that describes many aspects of the culture as well as offers grammar and vocabulary help.
+You can also check the Bosnian blog that describes many aspects of the culture as well as offers grammar and vocabulary help.